Defence of Iwardo: Aftermath

-After the defence, many of the Assyrians who came from the surrounding villages stayed due to the heavy risks associated with returning to their home villages.
 The number of those who were killed returning to their villages ended up being greater than those who were killed during the defence.
 Although promises of amnesty were made to those who relinquished their weapons, those who did found themselves massacred.
 The account of the defence written by Ishak Armalé, a Syriac Catholic priest, was later presented at the 1922–1923 Lausanne Conference to punish crimes of massacre.
 Gallo Shabo fled to Mosul in 1920 to live with his uncles, before leaving Iraq for Qamishli three years later.
 It is said that he was one of twenty families in Gozarto to own agricultural property.
 He lived there until his death in 1966.

-Due to the efforts of the defence, nearly 6-7,000 Assyrians were able to survive the Ottoman and Kurdish attacks on the village.
+Due to the efforts of the defence, nearly 6–7,000 Assyrians were able to survive the Ottoman and Kurdish attacks on the village.
 Although other battles and fighting took place in Tur Abdin (Benabil (Bulbul), Beth-Debe, Hah, Hebob, Kerboran (Dergecit), and Zaz), the strongest stand was in Azakh, Iwardo, and Basibrin.
-In modern studies of Sayfo, the defence of Iwardo is discussed alongside the defence of Azakh as part of the larger Midyat rebellion.
-Today, the village has become famous for being one of the stands of resistance to the genocide.
+In modern studies of Sayfo, the defence of Iwardo is discussed alongside the defence of Azakh as part of the stands of defence that Assyrians took during the genocide; today, the village has become famous for being one of those stands.
 Due to the successful efforts to defend the village, Iwardo has since become a marker of Syriac Christianity in southeastern Turkey, and is why the Tur Abdin region is one of the only major Christian areas left in Turkey outside of Istanbul.
 In 2018, Hannibal Travis, a lawyer and genocide scholar, explained that the defence of Iwardo was similar to that of the Armenian's defence of Van and Musa Dagh.
 Additionally, the role of Sheikh Fatullah in negotiations during the defence is cited as a positive example of relations with the Mhallami by Assyrian activists.